Amazing UFO homes that are out of this world

 Modern airship, Oban, UK

-There’s a comfy sitting area that looks directly out over the water beyond, complete with antique leather chairs and a traditional wood-burner, while a chic kitchenette with clever storage solutions is the perfect spot for whipping up a culinary treat.
+There’s a comfy sitting area that looks directly out over the water beyond, complete with antique leather chairs and a traditional wood-burning fire, while the chic kitchenette outfitted with clever storage solutions is the perfect spot for whipping up a culinary treat.

 Modern airship, Oban, UK